 I started to follow his example.
 If I couldn’t figure out my baby’s troubles, I’d go out to lie on the grass during the day, or wrap up warmly to look at the stars in the middle of the night.
 It nearly always settled a crying baby.

 It worked even better for toddlers.
 They’d get cranky in the house, far crankier in the car.
 They wanted out in the largest sense possible.
 They’d stay outdoors as long as I’d let them, on our most glorious days this lasted for hours.
-When she was a year old my daughter liked to pick up little stones, hold them briefly, then place them in little piles.
+When she was a year old my daughter liked to pick up little stones, hold them briefly, then place them in little piles — an early form of scientific experimentation.
 She’d look at me, shaking her head to remind herself they couldn’t go in her mouth.
 My little children helped me garden and sweep and rake.
 They dug in the dirt, made fairy houses out of sticks and leaves, filled their little wagons with the hickory nuts that littered our yard in autumn, stomped in puddles, squatted to watch bugs, climbed on logs, and asked endless questions.
 All these richly sensory experiences happened simply because we were outdoors.
 I had no idea at the time that all of this movement helped build essential brainpower.

 As Gill Connell and Cheryl McCarthy explain in the wonderful book, A Moving Child Is a Learning Child,